 - Shut off gas, electricity and water supplies and fit any flood protection products to your property.

 During a Flood

-- See if any flood warnings are in force - check current flood warnings, listen to local television and radio for updates or call Floodline on 0345 988 1188;
+- See if any flood warnings or alerts are in force – check live flood updates from SEPA’s Floodline Service, listen to local television and radio for updates or you can call Floodline on 0345 988 1188;

 - Avoid walking or driving through flood water - six inches of fast-flowing water can knock over an adult and two feet of water can move a car;